---

 - Avatar templates write image prompts.

-- Scene-generation templates write one scene prompt from chat context.
+- Scene-generation templates write one scene prompt from chat context, and can include your per-model prompt writer instructions.

 - Design-reference templates can inject multimodal image payloads for avatar and reference images.